Economic Development & Public Incentives

 A significant component of our economic development practice is the representation of LDCs—special not-for-profit corporations empowered to undertake a broad range of economic development activities.
 We are general counsel to Buffalo Urban Development Corporation (BUDC), the principal economic development corporation for the City of Buffalo.
 As general counsel, our firm is actively engaged in all legal matters affecting BUDC, from governance and regulatory compliance matters to providing multi-faceted legal services in connection with significant economic development projects.
 Our work includes property acquisitions, land dispositions, federal and state grant transactions, brownfield redevelopment, commercial financing, construction agreements, leases and development agreements.

-A number of our LDC clients operate loan and grant programs, many of which were capitalized with federal or state grant funding, such as the federal Community Development Block Grant (CDBG) program.
+Several of our LDC clients operate loan and grant programs, many of which were capitalized with federal or state grant funding, such as the federal Community Development Block Grant (CDBG) program.
 We are fully familiar with the applicable regulations of the U.S. Department of Commerce, Economic Development and Administration, and the U.S. Department of Housing and Urban Development, and our attorneys have closed numerous loan and grant transactions on behalf of our economic development clients.
 We also participate in lending transactions utilizing other governmental incentives, such as the Small Business Administration and the Export-Import Bank of the United States.